Tomohiro-Yamashita/HashAccess-Swift/README.md

   //String is the hash value
 }

-// To retrieve the file path with hash value hashAccess.get(hashString:hashString) { (result) -> (Void) in
+// To retrieve all file paths for the hash value hashAccess.get(hashString:hashString) { (result) -> (Void) in
   //You get an array of [URL]
 }